Xibalbaonyx

 Xibalbaonyx is an extinct genus of megalonychid ground sloth known from the Late Pleistocene of Mexico.
-Three species are known: X. oviceps and X. exiniferis from the Yucatan Peninsula and X. microcaninus from Jalisco.
-The genus is named after Xibalba, the underworld in Maya mythology.
+Three species are recognized: X. oviceps and X. exiniferis from the Yucatán Peninsula and X. microcaninus from Jalisco.
+The genus name derives from Xibalba, the underworld in Maya mythology.

 Discovery and taxonomy

-The holotype of X. oviceps is a mostly complete skeleton discovered in an underwater cave system, while X. microcaninus being known from a complete skull and mandible from the sediments of the former paleolake of lake Jalisco.
-The overlapping remains of the skull and mandibles have notable differences between them, enough to call them distinct species.
-A third species X. exiniferis was described in 2020, also from an underwater cave in the Yucatan Peninsula, it is known from a "fragmentary left mandibular ramus, an atlas, and a left humerus".
-In 2020, a description of the postcranial remains of the holotype X. oviceps was published In 2021, remains of a form closely related to Xibalbaonyx was reported from the Pleistocene of Cueva de Iglesitas near Caracas, Venezuela.
+The holotype of X. oviceps consists of a mostly complete skeleton discovered in an underwater cave system, whereas X. microcaninus is known from a complete skull and mandible recovered from sediments deposited by the ancient Lake Jalisco.
+The overlapping cranial and mandibular remains exhibit notable morphological differences, sufficient to support their recognition as distinct species.
+A third species, X. exiniferis, was described in 2020 from an underwater cave in the Yucatán Peninsula, it is known from a fragmentary left mandibular ramus, an atlas, and a left humerus.
+In 2020, the postcranial remains of the X. oviceps holotype were described The following year, remains of a form closely related to Xibalbaonyx were reported from Pleistocene deposits in Cueva de Iglesitas near Caracas, Venezuela.

 Description

-Xibalbaonyx oviceps was about 2 metres long and weighed about 200 kilograms, with a similar weight suggested for X. exiniferis.
-The forearms of X. oviceps are well built and likely had well developed muscles, with the range of mobility of the limbs being high.
-These are suggested to be adaptations for climbing, as is done by similarly sized black bears.
+Xibalbaonyx oviceps was approximately 2 m long and weighed around 200 kg, with a similar body mass estimated for X. exiniferis.
+Its robust forelimbs were likely supported by well-developed musculature and possessed a broad range of movement.
+These features have been interpreted as adaptations for climbing, comparable to the abilities of similarly sized American black bears.